 - Email server or cloud service must be configured to deliver emails to Mimecast.
 See the relevant section below to display the configuration steps.

 If you currently use SPF records for your domains, ensure you include a comprehensive list of Mimecast outbound IP addresses in your DNS SPF record.
-For more information, see the "Implementing SPF for Outbound Email Delivery" section of the DNS Authentication: Outbound Signing page.
+For more information, see the "Implementing SPF for Outbound Email Delivery" section of the Configuring DNS Authentication Definitions and Policies page.

 Office 365 Environments